JuliaAstro/PhotometricFilters.jl/docs/src/index.md

 filts = [SDSS_u(), SDSS_g(), SDSS_r(), SDSS_i(), SDSS_z()]
 ```

 **NOTE THAT THESE INCLUDED FILTER CURVES ARE NOT GUARANTEED TO BE UP-TO-DATE.** If you are using a filter/instrument that may have recently had its filter curves updated (e.g., JWST/NIRCAM), you should use our SVO query interface to make sure you get the most up-to-date filter curves.
-If you know the SVO-designated name of the filter you want, you can use [`get_filter`](@ref) to retrieve its transmission data, which returns an instance of [`PhotometricFilter`](@ref).
+SVO also provides additional metadata that is useful for some applications (e.g., filter zeropoints).
+If you know the SVO-designated name of the filter you want, you can use [`get_filter`](@ref) to retrieve its transmission data, which returns an instance of [`SVOFilter`](@ref PhotometricFilters.SVOFilter).

 ```@docs
 get_filter
+PhotometricFilters.SVOFilter
 ```

 If you'd like to perform a search on the filters available through the SVO filter service, you can use [`query_filters`](@ref).